espressif/esp-adf/docs/en/get-started/get-started-esp32-lyratd-msc.rst

     ESP32-LyraTD-MSC V2.2 Lower Board (A) Components

 USB-UART Port
-    Functions as the communication interface between a PC and the ESP32 WROVER module.
+    Functions as the communication interface between a PC and the ESP32-WROVER-B module.
 USB Power Port
     Provides the power supply for the board.
 Standby / Charging LEDs